wr48gh-a11y/media-scouting-report/README.md

 # Media Scouting Report

-A prototype **media outreach intelligence console** — it turns a company story into a ranked Target Deck of reporter Scout Cards, backed by an honest diagnosis of whether the story deserves coverage at all.
+A prototype **media outreach intelligence console**, it turns a company story into a ranked Target Deck of reporter Scout Cards, backed by an honest diagnosis of whether the story deserves coverage at all.